jbrigleb/Unity-Rocket-Game/README.md

 # Unity-Rocket-Game
 3D game made in Unity

-This Game was made following instruction in the Complete C# Unity Developer 3D course by Ben Tristem.
+This Game was made following instruction in the Complete C# Unity Developer 3D course taught by Ben Tristem.